tech-greedy/singularity/README.md

 Whether to enable the worker and how many worker instances.
 As a rule of thumb, use `min(cpu_cores / 2.5, io_MBps / 50)`

 # FAQ and common issues
-### Does it work in Windows
+### Does it work on Windows
-Only Deal Preparation works and Indexing works in Windows.
+Only Deal Preparation works and Indexing works on Windows.
 Deal Replication and Retrieval only works in Linux/Mac due to dependency restrictions.

 ### Error - too many open files